NanoComp/meep/doc/docs/Python_User_Interface.md

 **`load_structure` [`string`]**
 —
 If not empty, Meep will load the structure specified by this string.
-The file must have been created by `meep.dump_structure`.
+The file must have been created by `mp.dump_structure`.
 Defaults to an empty string.
 See [Load and Dump Structure](#load-and-dump-structure) for more information.

 The following require a bit more understanding of the inner workings of Meep to use.
 See also [SWIG Wrappers](#swig-wrappers).